-Denosumab does not delay nonvertebral fracture healingDecember 19th, 2012 in Diseases, Conditions, Syndromes /
+Denosumab does not delay nonvertebral fracture healingDecember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Denosumab does not appear to delay fracture healing or contribute to other complications when used to treat postmenopausal women with osteoporosis, according to research published in the Dec.
 5 issue of The Journal of Bone & Joint Surgery.